3 Delicious Heart Openers You Should Get to Know and Love

 These three yoga poses belong in the “Heart Opener” category of asana types.

-What is a heart opener, you ask?
+What is a heart opener yoga pose, you ask?
 Heart openers are backbends.

 Heart openers are any yoga poses that lead with the heart (literally and symbolically).
 You are literally leading with your heart while you’re in the pose.
 Symbolically, these poses open your heart chakra, which physically creates an increase in energy.

-Here Are 3 Heart Opener Asanas We Love:
+Here Are 3 Heart Opener Yoga Poses We Love:

 1. Wheel Pose or Urdhva Dhanurasana